snototter/vitocpp/README.md

 ## Examples
+Besides the more complex `tools`, there are also simple demos showcasing the library capabilities.
 ### C++
 * The C++ applications at `<VCP_ROOT_DIR>/examples/cpp` demonstrate how you can use `vcp` from your own CMake projects.
 After building the vcp library, building these examples is as easy as:
   ```bash